Sigafoos/slides/protect/slides.md

 * Just because you don't think anyone *will* look at something you post doesn't mean they *can't* (and won't)
 * Everything you post publicly is available forever
 * (mostly)

+## The internet is a big place
 * It's okay to be a stupid, goofy kid online!
 But do it in a way that won't haunt you as an adult.
-* This does not include hate speech/harassment.
+* (This does not include hate speech/harassment.
 Those are never okay.
-Be better.
+Be better.)
 * Privacy settings are a door.
 Close it.
 Let in people you want.

-## "if you've got nothing to hide..."
-* That's nonsense.
-* TODO more

 ## You matter